Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Conclusion

 \section{Conclusion}

 We present a new self-supervised pre-training strategy we call \name.
 In doing so, we also study and provide general insights into ViT pre-training (\eg, tokenization, segmentation, and serialization).
-We found randomized serialization of hierarchical image segments significantly improves autoregressive pre-training of vision transformers.
+We found randomized serialization of hierarchical image segments significantly improves autoregressive pre-training of ViTs.
 In addition, we propose a new design for the transformer decoder, which facilitates improved performance.
-We show evidence that such a proposed task and model could be the key to developing a powerful GPT-like model for visual representation learning.
+We show evidence that the proposed task and model could be the key to developing a powerful GPT-like model for visual representation learning.